 Landman Library is the large, white, modern building on Haber Green opposite Grey Towers Castle.
 The library is home to five faculty librarians and a suite of services designed to support learning and research at Arcadia.
-The building contains several private study rooms, a sprawling, light-filled study area on the second floor with a view of the campus and the Castle, two computer labs / classrooms, as well as the largest open-access computer space on campus with over 60 stations and access to printing.
+The building contains several study rooms, a sprawling, light-filled study area on the second floor with a view of the campus and the Castle, two computer labs / classrooms, as well as the largest open-access computer space on campus with over 60 stations and access to printing.

 Library Faculty & Staff

 Five faculty librarians are ready to assist you during any stage of the research process.
 Librarians are available for one-on-one research consultations by appointment, as well as walk-ins, or email.
 The library also has one technical services library assistant staff member who helps us manage acquisitions, cataloging, and interlibrary loan, along with a dedicated staff of student workers and graduate assistants.

 Because our hours are adjusted based on the time of the semester, we recommend you check the library website.
 You must use your student ID to access the library after 5:00 pm and at any time on the weekends.
 Please refer to the Library’s Access Policy for more information.

 Over 60 computers are located throughout the library.
 Students can use the open-access computers to access their courses on Canvas, conduct research, catch up on news, check social media or email between classes, or print out assignments, articles or research papers.

 On the upper level of the library are six study rooms available for groups of current students.
 The rooms range in capacity from 6 to 8 and contain chairs, a table, a white board, and power outlets.
 Each room can be reserved for three hour blocks and up to two weeks in advance.